 - On track in terms of schedule

-- Healthy or not (milestones completed on schedule, issues resolved)
+- Healthy or not i.e. milestones completed on schedule, issues resolved

 You can add bullet points on the second page to quickly flag key issues that are impacting project success.

-The project status report below is a more condensed version that would work well for weekly updates.
+The project status report below would work well for weekly updates.

 This template lets you quickly provide an overview to busy stakeholders, who’ll be able to spot key project issues and progress at a glance.

-Big updates might require consultants to communicate project status in person.
+Big updates might require consultants to communicate the status of a project in person.
 The below presentation template uses charts and data visualization to get your key points across immediately.